June Meeting | Tim Bonnert l - 'Plants that Changed the World' | Tuesday 9th June, 8pm

 Visitors and new members are always guaranteed a warm welcome.
 Membership is only £15 for the year from January (£8 from July).
 Please Contact Us if you would like any more information on our meetings or activities or to come along as a visitor (£3).

-See the 2024 Club Programme, the Potting Shed pages, or the Newsletter for more information on Club meetings and activities.
+The 2026 Club Programme is available, or you can see the Last Year's Club Programme, the Potting Shed pages, or the Newsletter for more information on Club meetings and activities.

 Please contact us if you would like more information on membership or any of our activities.